vinkrish/DataStructure-Algorithm-Snippets_Java/README.md

 - use an extends wildcard when you only get values out of a structure
 - use a super wildcard when you only put values into a structure
 - don’t use a wildcard when you both get and put.

+Why can't you create generic array type?
+Java's arrays (unlike generics) contain, at runtime, information about its component type.
+So you must know the component type when you create the array.

 ## Reflection